-You will have the option to attend a Thai BBQ at a local restaurant.
+You will have the option to attend a self-service BBQ for dinner (Thai style, of course!).
 This is a fantastic opportunity to socialise with all the other participants, eat great food and enjoy some music.

-There is a trip to a shopping mall (including a large Tesco Lotus), where you can buy any essentials, snacks, western food (pizza shops, KFC, ice cream parlour, coffee shops etc)
+There is a trip to a shopping mall, where you can buy any essentials, snacks, western food (pizza shops, KFC, ice cream parlour, coffee shops etc)

 Locally, Singburi itself has plenty to offer in terms of sites and attractions, ranging from its many Buddhist temples.
 There is also a swimming pool, two shopping centres and many markets.

 You can also choose to travel to Bangkok during weekends.
 It takes 2.5 – 3 hours either by minivan or bus from Singburi .
 We provide detailed information about this each week.

 From this location we provide free transport to your next program at the following location(s):